Ercole Rosa: Biography

 Ercole was born in Rome to a stonemason of limited means.
 As a boy, Ercole was employed by his father making small terracotta figurines, which were sold.
-The Bishop of San Severino, from where the family originated, sponsored the boy's education at the Academy of St Luke in Rome.
+The Bishop of San Severino Marche, from where the family originated, sponsored the boy's education at the Academy of St Luke in Rome.

 Erocle by 1861 was working as an aide for various sculptors in town.
 In 1867, he fought with the troops of Garibaldi at the Battle of Mentana.
 Six years later he exhibited at the Fine Arts Exhibition, a sculptural group depicting the Brothers Cairoli.
 A bronze work was commissioned by the City of Rome and placed in a prominent spot in the Pincian Gardens, overlooking the center of Rome.

 After this work, he gained major commissions: he labored for 12 years to complete the Monument to Vittorio Emanuele II, Milan, which was inaugurated in 1896 posthumous to his death.
 Among his other works were the statues in the facade of the Palazzo delle Finanze of Rome, the Diana the hunter; the large bust of Alessandro Manzoni in the Roman Galleria nazionale d'arte moderna e contemporanea; the Bust of Bartolomeo Eustachi in the city hall of San Severino; a bust of Nicola Fabrizi and Giuseppe Garibaldi.